 Cook’s Note – Kielbasa Kapusta

 - My dad distinctively remembers his mom using bacon drippings that she would keep in the refrigerator for this recipe.
-If you don’t have any on hand, then substitute it for 2 additional tablespoons of butter (for a total of 4 tablespoons).
+If you don’t have any on hand, then substitute 2 additional tablespoons of butter (for a total of 4 tablespoons) for the bacon drippings.